gpestana/notes/talks/attacking_the_dht/README.md

-Distributed Hash Tables (DHT) are an important primitive which allow multiple nodes to collaboratively store and retrieve data in a completely decentralized network.
+Distributed Hash Tables (DHT) are an important primitive which allow multiple nodes to collaboratively store and retrieve data in a completely decentralized networks.
 Nowadays, millions of users are using projects and service which rely on DHTs: Bittorrent, IPFS, Freenet, Ethereum are just examples of projects leveraging DHTs to store and retrieve data in decentralized networks.
 With the upcoming Web 3.0, it is only expected that DHTs will become even more important